TimPigden/TimPigden.github.io/_pages/zio-streams/SpeedingUpTime.md

 # Speeding up Time

+This is the first part of a [series](./intro.md) about simulating and analysing IoT events using Zio Streams.

 For my IoT sensor emulator, one of the most crucial elements is the timestamp.

 A syntheised stream of events needs the events to have a timestamp and we can